mpinto70/n-body/docs/_includes/text/01-introduction.md

-Given two bodies $$p_1$$ and $$p_2$$ of masses $$m_1$$ and $$m_2$$; separated by a distance $$r$$, [Newton's law of universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation) establishes that the gravitational force that atracts one body to the other is:
+Given two bodies $$p_1$$ and $$p_2$$ of masses $$m_1$$ and $$m_2$$; separated by a distance $$r$$, [Newton's law of universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation) establishes that the gravitational force that attracts one body to the other is:

 $$
 F = G \frac{m_1 m_2}{r^2} \tag{1}